jarsonfang/etesting/source/_posts/kvm.md

 ip route add 192.168.2.0/24 via 192.168.2.1 dev br0
 ```
 #Verification
-there are two script there are two scripts that will be used when starting QEMU.Put them into current directory.
+there are two scripts that will be used when starting QEMU.Put them into current directory.
 ```
 [root@CentOS ~]# cat qemu-ifup.sh
 #!/bin/bash